Estimating the Number of States via the Rodeo Algorithm for Quantum Computation: Results

 whose result is promptly available once the NoS is known.

 The specific heat for this model at a constant magnetic field $B=J/2$ is presented in Fig.~\ref{fig:specificheat}.
-The black circles indicate the values obtained from the NoS estimated by the rodeo algorithm, where all points shown in the bottom panel of Fig.~\ref{fig:result} were considered.
+The black circles indicate the values obtained from the NoS estimated by the rodeo algorithm, where all points that are shown in Fig.~\ref{fig:result}~(c) were considered.
 The red curve represents $c_B$ obtained from the exact value of the NoS.
 In the inset of this graph, we show the relative difference between those evaluations, i.e.

 The rodeo algorithm estimative differs by less than $1\%$ of the exact values in the considered temperature range.
 Hence, it provides a piece of convincing evidence for the reliability of the method presented here.